BOARD OF DIRECTORS

 Amanda Gordon received her law degree from the University of Florida, where she also obtained an undergraduate degree in Criminology.
 Amanda’s legal career has included work as a trial attorney for the Department of Justice, Antitrust Division, Networks and Technology Section in Washington, D.C., serving as a Special Assistant United States Attorney in the Eastern District of Virginia, and as a law clerk for the Honorable Lacey A. Collier, United States District Court for the Northern District of Florida.
 Upon moving to Okaloosa County, she pursued her passion for justice with the Office of the State Attorney as a Special Prosecutor handling violent crimes.

-Amanda joined Impact 100 in 2012 and has served as a member and Chair of its Environmental Committee, hoping to assist in the preservation of the amazing natural resources of this area.
-Amanda has also served on the Board of Directors of the Junior League of the Emerald Coast and the Bench and Bar Professionalism Committee.
-She is currently the Vice President of the Board of Directors of Safe Connections, which provides supervised visits and exchanges for children affected by abuse, neglect, and domestic violence.
+Amanda joined Impact 100 NWF in 2012 and has served as a Grant Liaison and has chaired the Education and Environment Committees, hoping to assist in the preservation of the amazing natural resources of this area.
+Amanda has also served on the Board of Directors of the Junior League of the Emerald Coast, the Bench and Bar Professionalism Committee, and Safe Connections, which provides supervised visits and exchanges for children affected by abuse, neglect, and domestic violence.

 Pam Woodall, Secretary